 I just assigned an agency tracking number to an application.
 When I clicked on the Continue button, the application was no longer on the screen.
 What happened to it?

+Users still have access to these submissions after assigning the agency tracking number; search criteria can be adjusted to view those submissions.
 The Assign Tracking Numbers screen only displays applications submitted to your agency that have not yet been assigned a tracking number.
 You may see a full list of applications submitted to your agency by clicking the View All Submitted Applications link.

 The applicant will receive an email notification stating that a tracking number has been assigned.
 An applicant may also obtain the tracking number for their grant application by logging on and checking the status of their grant application.

 What if my agency does not assign tracking numbers?

 Assigning tracking numbers is not mandatory and is the choice of the individual agency.
 If your agency does not assign tracking numbers, the application process will not be affected.